aivanzhang/data_checks/README.md

 Directory '/Users/USERNAME/Desktop/PROJECT_NAME/my_first_data_checks_project/checks' does not exist.
 Would you like to create it? [y/n]: y
 Enter the default CRON schedule: * * * * *
-Enter the database URL: postgresql://USERNAME:@localhost:5432/data_checks_db Enter the alerting endpoint URL: check_settings.py generated. my_first_data_check.py generated.
+Enter the database URL: database_url
+Enter the alerting endpoint URL: check_settings.py generated. my_first_data_check.py generated.